-Between: Halifax Regional Municiplaity and
+Between: Halifax Regional Municiple aity

+and

+For

-For PID
+PID

 , Nova Scotia

 Prepared by:

-Halifax Regional Municipality Corporate Real Estate Finance & Asset Management PO Bopx 1749 Halifax, Nova Scotia, B3J 3A5 t.
-902.490.5477 f.
-902.490.6030 www.halifax.ca
+Halifax Regional Municipality

+Corporate Real Estate

+Finance & Asset Management PO Bopx 1749
-BETWEEN:

-(hereinafter called the "Purchaser")

-OF THE FIRST PART

--and-
+Halifax, Nova Scotia, B3J 3A5

+t.
+902.490.5477

+f.
+902.490.6030

+www.halifax.ca

-HALIFAX REGIONAL MUNICIPALITY.
+HALIFAX

-a municipal body corporate (hereinafter called the "Municipality")

-OF THE SECOND PART

-WHEREAS by an Agreement of Purchase and Sale of even date herein ("Agreement of Purchase and Sale") the Municipality agreed to sell and the Purchaser agreed to purchase the Property currently identified as apparent PID , being , in the County of Halifax, Province of Nova Scotia more particularly described in Schedule "A" attached hereto ("the Property");

-AND WHEREAS sections 18-24 of the Agreement of Purchase and Sale require the Purchaser to enter into this Buy-Back Agreement ("Buy-Back Agreement");

-WITNESSETH THAT in consideration of the mutual covenants contained herein and the sum of Ten Dollars (\$10.00) paid by each of the parties thereto the other party, and other good and valuable consideration, the receipt and adequacy of which is hereby acknowledged, the Municipality and the Purchaser hereby agree as follows:

-A. Buy-Back Agreement as First Charge Upon the Property

-- 1. The Purchaser hereby grants to the Municipality the first option and unrestricted right to repurchase the Property on the terms set out in this Buy-Back Agreement. - 2.
-The Purchaser shall register this Buy-Back Agreement at the Land Registration Office in and for the County of Halifax at its expense as a first charge against the title to the Property forthwith upon closing the Agreement of Purchase and Sale.
-Alternatively, the Municipality may, in its sole discretion, permit the Purchaser to register a Notice of this Buy-Back Agreement instead of registering the full text, on the parcel register for the Property at the Nova Scotia Land Registration Office in and for the County of Halifax.
+This Buy-Back Agreement is dated this day of, 20 BETW EEN: (In coming of the company to the table of Provide a community) (hereinafter called the "Purchaser") OF THE FIRST PART -and- HALIFAX REGIONAL MUNICIPALITY, a municipal body corporate (hereinafter called the "Municipality") OF THE SECOND PART the Mu EAS by an Agreement of Purchase and Sale of even date herein ("Agreement of Purchase and Sale") inicipality agreed to sell and the Purchaser agreed to purchase the Property currently identified as int PID, being, in the County of Halifax, Province of Nova Scotia particularly described in Schedule "A" attached hereto ("the Property"); /HEREAS sections 18-24 of the Agreement of Purchase and Sale require the Purchaser to enter into y-Back Agreement ("Buy-Back Agreement"); (\$10.0 SSETH THAT in consideration of the mutual covenants contained herein and the sum of Ten Dollars 0) paid by each of the parties thereto the other party, and other good and valuable consideration, the and adequacy of which is hereby acknowledged, the Municipality and the Purchaser hereby agree as: A. Buy-Back Agreement as First Charge Upon the Property 1.
+The Purchaser hereby grants to the Municipality the first option and unrestricted right to repurchase the Property on the terms set out in this Buy-Back Agreement.
+2. The Purchaser shall register this Buy-Back Agreement at the Land Registration Office in and for the County of Halifax at its expense as a first charge against the title to the Property forthwith upon closing the Agreement of Purchase and Sale.
+Alternatively, the Municipality may, in its sole discretion, permit the Purchaser to register a Notice of this Buy-Back Agreement instead of registering the full text, on the parcel register for the Property at the Nova Scotia Land Registration Office in and for the County of Halifax. В. Term 3.
+This Buy-Back Agreement shall be for an initial term of twenty-five (25) years followed by a review by the Regional Council of the Halifax Regional Municipality to consider and determine in its sole discretion whether to continue, extend, amend or release this Buy-Back Agreement.
+C. Conditions of the Sale of the Property to the Purchaser 4.
+The Purchaser has acquired title for the less than market value purchase price of

-B. Term

-3. This Buy-Back Agreement shall be for an initial term of twenty-five (25) years followed by a review by the Regional Council of the Halifax Regional Municipality to consider and determine in its sole discretion whether to continue, extend, amend or release this Buy-Back Agreement.

-C. Conditions of the Sale of the Property to the Purchaser

-4. The Purchaser has acquired title for the less than market value purchase price of .00) for the Intended Use of the (\$ The Purchaser covenants and agrees to operate the Property continuously in accordance with the Intended Use throughout the initial term of this Agreement and any extension or renewal thereof.